 screenNumbers=Screen(‘Screens’ [, physicalDisplays]);

 If this command is executed on Microsoft Windows in a multi-display

-configuration, then the following rule applies: Screen 0 is always the full Windows desktop.
+configuration, then the following rule applies: Screen 0 is always the first two

+monitors assigned to the Windows desktop.
 Screens 1 to n are corresponding to

 windows display monitors 1 to n.
 If you want to open an onscreen window only on

 one specific display, or you want to query or set the properties of a display